Skip to main content

 Frequently Asked Questions

-Reentry: An Orbital Simulator is a simulation game.
+Reentry: An Orbital Simulator is a open world simulation game with medieval and historical themes.

-Reentry: An Orbital Simulator is available on PC and Windows.
+Reentry: An Orbital Simulator is available on PC, Virtual Reality and Windows.

 On average players spend around 3 hours playing Reentry: An Orbital Simulator.